Inkscape tutorial: Trip

 As an example, here is how I drew the compass:

-• Start with a circle (call it C).
+- Start with a circle (call it C).

-• Duplicate it and reduce the size holding Shift+Ctrl (so that the two centres don't move), giving circle C'.
+- Duplicate it and reduce the size holding

-• Make R black and semi-transparent, shift it a bit, duplicate C' and intersect (Ctrl+*) the two path.
-This gives two kind of moon shapes.
+) so that you only have one ring R. - Make R black and semi-transparent, shift it a bit, duplicate C' and intersect (

-• Duplicate C, shift it a bit, make it black and transparent and put it at the bottom of the stack (PageDown) and you have the outer shadow!
+), remove the bottom one and you have the inner shadow of the compass! - Duplicate C, shift it a bit, make it black and transparent and put it at the bottom of the stack (

 The compass arrow is simply a Bezier curve.
 Easy right?